SamToTheEnd/yearTwoExamSeason/networkSecuirity /NetSecExamNotes.md

 #### 1. History and Evolution of Security
 - **FALSE:** The Ware report's diagram is no longer applicable to modern IT security.
     - **Justification:** The Ware report (1970s) established foundational concepts like the CIA triad (Confidentiality, Integrity, Availability) that remain fundamental to security frameworks today.
-Modern security models like Zero Trust still protect these same core attributes.

 - **TRUE:** MULTICS inspired fundamental concepts of modern operating system access control.
     - **Justification:** MULTICS introduced critical security concepts including protection rings, access control lists, and privilege separation that heavily influenced UNIX and modern operating systems.